bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-2-amplitude.md

 ---
-title: Sound Basics Part 2 - Properties of Sound
+title: Sound Basics Part 2 - What's the Deal With the Graph?
+(Amplitude)
 description:
 comments: true
-published: false
+published: true
 ---

-We now have an idea of [what sound is][part-1-what-is-sound]; namely, a disruption in a medium, such as air, that causes molecules to hit each other causing a propagation (wave) of that initial disruption to the ears of a listener.
+We now have an idea of [what is sound][part-1-what-is-sound]; namely, a disruption in a medium, such as air, that causes molecules to hit each other causing a propagation (wave) of that initial disruption to the ears of a listener.

 This is a good foundation for us to build off of, but we usually do not speak of sound like this.
 We speak of sound in terms of: